fac27/agency-website/README.md

 # The Agency

-We are <strong>The Agency</strong>, a web design team based in London, helping to shape and form the most exciting, visually appealing websites for clients who want to <strong>make an impact.</strong> Our specialty lies in creating accessible and inclusive user interfaces, whichput the end user at the heart of the experience, while showcasing your brand's key focuses and messages.
+We are <strong>The Agency</strong>, a web design team based in London, helping to shape and form the most exciting, visually appealing websites for clients who want to <strong>make an impact.</strong> Our specialty lies in creating accessible and inclusive user interfaces, which put the end user at the heart of the experience and showcase your brand's key focuses.

 ## Table of content